Pedro de Valdivia: Arauco War

-The uprising of 1553
+The 1553 uprising and the Battle of Tucapel

 After a brief stay in Santiago, Valdivia returned to the south again in December 1552.
-To keep the connection open between Concepción and the southern settlements, Valdivia had a number of forts built in Cordillera de Nahuelbuta.
-He moved against the Araucanians again in 1553 and built a fort at Tucapel.
-By the advice of the cacique Colocolo, the Araucanians united their efforts choosing as toqui (general-in-chief) the famous warrior Caupolicán.
+To keep the route open between Concepción and the southern settlements, Valdivia built a number of forts in the Nahuelbuta Mountains.
+He moved against the Mapuche Indians again in 1553 and built a fort at Tucapel.
+By the advice of the cacique Colocolo, the Mapuches united their efforts choosing as Toqui (general-in-chief) the famous warrior Caupolicán.

-Valdivia had earlier captured and presumably made friends with Lautaro, an Araucanian youth who became his groom.
-Lautaro secretly remained true to his own people and rejoined them to show Caupolicán a means by which Valdivia could be defeated.
-Toward the end of 1553, the Araucanians under Lautaro revolted and they fell on the over-extended Spanish forces in the south.
-One of the first signs that a big rebellion was building was the attack on the fort at Tucapel, where they managed to destroy the fortress on December 2, 1553.
-Valdivia was at Concepcion when he received notice of this event, and, believing that he could easily subdue the uprising, he hurried southward, sallying forth with only 40 men to stamp out the rebellion.
+Valdivia's soldiers had earlier captured Lautaro, a Mapuche youth who became his page.
+Valdivia taught the use of European military tactics and weapons to Lautaro, as he hoped Lautaro would serve as an Indian auxiliary.
+Lautaro secretly remained loyal to his own people and rejoined them to show Caupolicán a plan by which Valdivia could be defeated.
+Toward the end of 1553, the Mapuches under Lautaro revolted and attacked the over-extended Spanish forces in the south.
+One of the first actions of the rebellion was the attack on the fort at Tucapel, where they managed to destroy the fort on December 2, 1553.
+Valdivia was at Concepcion when he was informed of the attack, and he quickly left with his troops to go to Tucapel.

-Near the ruins of the fortress Valdivia gathered the remnant of the garrison.
-He was ambushed before arriving to his destination and the Battle of Tucapel would be Valdivia's last.
-As each successive wave of attackers was wiped out or beaten off by the Spaniards, Lautaro sent another, until the entire Spanish company was massacred.
-The dreaded conquistador was captured still alive along with a priest by the Mapuche.
+Valdivia and his army arrived at the ruins of Fort Tucapel, which had been burned down after its garrison retreated.
+A large Mapuche army led by Lautaro then suddenly emerged from the forests and attacked, which began the Battle of Tucapel.
+The Mapuche warriors attacked in several waves, which gradually wore down the Spaniards and their auxiliaries.
+Unlike in previous battles, the Spanish cavalry was unable to defeat their enemy, as the Mapuches had learned how to counter them by using pikes.
+After his army was routed, Valdivia attempted to escape with his horse, but he was captured by the victorious Mapuches, who planned to execute him.